Modeling scattering matrix containing evanescent modes for wavefront shaping applications in disordered media

 where

-The symbol $``\pm"$ on the L.H.S of Eq.~\ref{allequations2} indicates the directions of incidence/scattering of the evanescent mode originating relative to $z_L$ or $z_R$, (with $``+"$ for rightward and $``-"$ for leftward emergence).
-Note that $``\pm"$ doesn't appear on R.H.S of Eq.~\ref{allequations2} as both the leftward and rightward emerging modes are attenuating away from $z_L$ or $z_R$ along $z$ .
-Two examples of the incident evanescent modes are given in FIG.~\ref{fig:geometryandeigmodes}(c) and FIG.~\ref{fig:geometryandeigmodes}(d), consisting of a right going evanescent eigenmode at $\Gamma_{L}$ and a left going evanescent eigenmode at $\Gamma_{R}$, respectively.
-Although not plotted, similarly there exist scattered evanescent modes from the disorder which are left going at $\Gamma_{L}$ and a right going at $\Gamma_{R}$.
+The symbol $``\pm"$ on the L.H.S of Eq.~(\ref{allequations2}) indicates the directions of incidence/scattering of the evanescent mode originating relative to $z_L$ or $z_R$, (with $``+"$ for rightward and $``-"$ for leftward emergence).
+Note that $``\pm"$ does not appear on R.H.S of Eq.~(\ref{allequations2}), as both the leftward- and rightward-emerging modes attenuate away from $z_L$ or $z_R$ along $z$ .
+Two examples of the incident evanescent modes are shown in FIG.~\ref{fig:geometryandeigmodes}(c) and FIG.~\ref{fig:geometryandeigmodes}(d), illustrating a right-going evanescent eigenmode at $\Gamma_{L}$ and a left-going evanescent eigenmode at $\Gamma_{R}$, respectively.
+Although not plotted, scattered evanescent modes from the disorder also exist, which are left-going at $\Gamma_{L}$ and a right-going at $\Gamma_{R}$.